UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCB/Maven/index.md

-Maven for IBM UrbanCode Build
+Maven for IBM DevOps Build
 =============================

 Apache Maven is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage building, reporting and documenting a project from a central piece of information.